MicrosoftDocs/azure-docs/articles/storage/blobs/storage-blob-use-access-tier-java.md

 You can change the access tier of an existing block blob by specifying an access tier as part of a copy operation.
 To change the access tier during a copy operation, use the [BlobBeginCopyOptions](/java/api/com.azure.storage.blob.options.blobbegincopyoptions) class.

-You can use the [setTier](/java/api/com.azure.storage.blob.options.blobbegincopyoptions#com-azure-storage-blob-options-blobbegincopyoptions-settier(com-azure-storage-blob-models-accesstier)) method to specify the [AccessTier](/java/api/com.azure.storage.blob.models.accesstier) as `HOT`, `COOL`, `COLD`, or `ARCHIVE`.
-If you're rehydrating a blob from the archive tier using a copy operation, use the [setRehydratePriority](/java/api/com.azure.storage.blob.options.blobbegincopyoptions#com-azure-storage-blob-options-blobbegincopyoptions-setrehydratepriority(com-azure-storage-blob-models-rehydratepriority)) method to specify the [RehydratePriority](/java/api/com.azure.storage.blob.models.rehydratepriority) as `HIGH` or `STANDARD`.
+You can use the [setTier](/java/api/com.azure.storage.blob.options.blobbegincopyoptions#com-azure-storage-blob-options-blobbegincopyoptions-settier(com-azure-storage-blob-models-accesstier)) method to specify the [AccessTier](/java/api/com.azure.storage.blob.models.accesstier) value as `HOT`, `COOL`, `COLD`, or `ARCHIVE`.
+If you're rehydrating a blob from the archive tier using a copy operation, use the [setRehydratePriority](/java/api/com.azure.storage.blob.options.blobbegincopyoptions#com-azure-storage-blob-options-blobbegincopyoptions-setrehydratepriority(com-azure-storage-blob-models-rehydratepriority)) method to specify the [RehydratePriority](/java/api/com.azure.storage.blob.models.rehydratepriority) value as `HIGH` or `STANDARD`.

 The following code example shows how to rehydrate an archived blob to the Hot tier using a copy operation: